-EXHIBIT NUMBER DESCRIPTION 10.18 Lease Agreement between Carl Baasel and ROFIN-SINAR Laser GmbH () 10.19 2002 Equity Incentive Plan () (a) 10.20 2007 Incentive Stock Plan () (a) 14.1 Code of Business Ethics () 21.1 List of Subsidiaries of the Registrant 23.1 Consent of Deloitte & Touche, LLP Independent Registered Public Accounting Firm 31.1 Rule 13a-14(a)/15d-14(a) Certification of Chief Executive Officer 31.2 Rule 13a-14(a)/15d-14(a) Certification of Chief Financial Officer 32.1 Section 1350 Certification of Chief Executive Officer 32.2 Section 1350 Certification of Chief Financial Officer 101 Interactive Data File In accordance with Rule 406T of Regulation S-T promulgated by the Securities and Exchange Commission, Exhibit 101 is deemed not filed or part of a registration statement or prospectus for purposes of Section 11 or 12 of the Securities Act of 1933, is deemed not filed for purposes of Section 18 of the Securities Exchange Act of 1934, and otherwise is not subject to liability under these sections. () Incorporated by reference to the exhibits filed with the Company's Registration Statement on Form S-1 (File No. 333-09539) which was declared effective on September 25, 1996. () Incorporated by reference to the exhibit filed with the Company's Current Report on Form 8-K filed with the Securities and Exchange Commission on May 24, 2000. () Incorporated by reference to the exhibit filed with the Company's Annual Report on Form 10-K/A filed with the Securities and Exchange Commission on January 18, 2001. () Incorporated by reference to the exhibit filed with the Company's Annual Report on Form 10-K filed with the Securities and Exchange Commission on December 23, 2003. () Incorporated by reference to the exhibit filed with the Company's Proxy Statement on Schedule 14A filed with the Securities and Exchange Commission on January 30, 2004. () Incorporated by reference to the exhibit filed with the Company's Proxy Statement on Schedule 14A filed with the Securities and Exchange Commission on January 25, 2007, and as amended by the Company's Current Report on Form 8-K filed with the Securities and Exchange Commission on March 2, 2011. () Incorporated by reference to the exhibit filed with the Company's Annual Report on Form 10-K filed with the Securities and Exchange Commission on November 29, 2011. (a) Management contracts and compensatory plans and arrangements required to be filed as exhibits pursuant to Item 15(c) of this Report.
+EXHIBIT NUMBER DESCRIPTION 101.INS XBRL Instance Document 101.SCH XBRL Taxonomy Extension Schema Document 101.CAL XBRL Taxonomy Extension Calculation Linkbase Document 101.DEF XBRL Taxonomy Extension Definition Linkbase Document 101.LAB XBRL Taxonomy Extension Label Linkbase Document 101.PRE XBRL Taxonomy Extension Presentation Linkbase Document () Incorporated by reference to the exhibits filed with the Company's Registration Statement on Form S-1 (File No. 333-09539) which was declared effective on September 25, 1996. () Incorporated by reference to the exhibit filed with the Company's Current Report on Form 8-K filed with the Securities and Exchange Commission on May 24, 2000. () Incorporated by reference to the exhibit filed with the Company's Annual Report on Form 10-K filed with the Securities and Exchange Commission on December 23, 2003. () Incorporated by reference to the exhibit filed with the Company's Proxy Statement on Schedule 14A filed with the Securities and Exchange Commission on January 30, 2004. () Incorporated by reference to the exhibit filed with the Company's Proxy Statement on Schedule 14A filed with the Securities and Exchange Commission on January 25, 2007, and as amended by the Company's Current Report on Form 8-K filed with the Securities and Exchange Commission on March 2, 2011. () Incorporated by reference to the exhibit filed with the Company's Annual Report on Form 10-K filed with the Securities and Exchange Commission on November 29, 2011. (a) Management contracts and compensatory plans and arrangements required to be filed as exhibits pursuant to Item 15(c) of this Report.